xma711/notebook/math/registration/README.md

 To represent Es in a more compact way is more complicated.
 We need to have an incidence matrix M, in which each column is mesh vertex and each row is a mesh edge that connects two vertices, such that M[r, i] = 1, M[r, j] = -1 if r connects vertices i and j, i>j.
-Q4: what does this mean exactly??
+Q4: what does this mean exactly?
 	- each column is an vertex index; each row corresponds to an edge. e.g. if edge with id 1 connects node 2 and node 3, then first row will have a 1 in column 3 and -1 in column 2, and 0 for other columns.

 Anyway we will have Es = || (M Kx G) A ||^2 @F, where kx means Kronecker product.